eclipse/kiso-testing/docs/examples/how_to_connector.rst

     The API used in this example for the fictive *my_connection* module entirely depends on the used module.

-Parameters and return vqlues
+Parameters and return values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In order to stay compatible and usable by the attached auxiliary, the created connector has to respect certain rules (in addition to the CChannel base class interface):

-- **rule 1** : _cc_receive concret implementation has to return a dictionary containing
+- **rule 1** : _cc_receive concrete implementation has to return a dictionary containing
   at least the key "msg".
 If more than the data received is return, for example the CAN ID from the emitter, just put it in the return dictionary.